 Training of qualified geologists for employment in the resource industry.

-MDRU and associated faculty in the Department of Earth & Ocean Sciences have established themselves as one of the best economic geologic research centre in Canada.
-MDRU now undertakes projects globally, with graduate students and senior researchers active in the United States, Mexico, Chile, Perú, Argentina, Tanzania, Turkey, Mongolia, and Australia, with expanding opportunities in Asia and Africa.
+MDRU and associated faculty in the Department of Earth & Ocean Sciences have established themselves as one of the best economic geologic research centres in Canada.
+MDRU now undertakes projects globally, with graduate students and senior researchers active in the United States, Mexico, Chile, Ecuador, Turkey, Anatolia, Armenia, Serbia and Cambodia.
 Regardless of their geographic focus, project results are applicable to understanding ore genesis processes and assisting exploration programs throughout the Circum-Pacific region and in similar environments elsewhere in the world.

-MDRU differs from most university-based applied research bodies and other economic geology research groups in that MDRU did not result from government sponsored programs; rather, it grew from the combined interests of the mining industry headquartered in Vancouver and The University of British Columbia.
+MDRU differs from most university-based applied research bodies and other economic geology research groups in that we are not a product of government sponsored science programs; rather, we grew from the combined interests of the mining industry headquartered in Vancouver and The University of British Columbia.
 The high levels of cooperation established with the mining community and the Department are essential ingredients behind MDRU’s on-going success.
 MDRU is governed by a Board of Advisors, which includes representatives from industry, UBC, and the provincial and federal geological surveys.